paveu/content-publisher/README.md

   - posibility to host project source code on heroku with static and media files on AWS S3 bucket

 ### Todos
-  - improving registration system (adding email activation system)
   - covering all models along with payment system with unit-tests
   - function testing wiyh selenium
-  - deploying project to heroku and AWS elastic beanstalk
+  - deploying project AWS elastic beanstalk
   - deploying project with fabric
   - exposing transaction model with REST API only for thoe users who has permision
   - fixing comment thread, add bootstrap